codetojoy/waro_flutter/README.md

 * work-in-progress
 * TODO
+    - fold vs reduce
+    - about page with build info
     - current styling is utilitarian and hideous
     - figure out centering and relative sizing
         - use Card with nice shadow